Noel Lytton, 4th Earl of Lytton: Early life

-Lytton was born in 1900, the son of Neville Stephen Bulwer-Lytton, 3rd Earl of Lytton and his wife, Judith Blunt-Lytton, 16th Baroness Wentworth, who later divorced.
-He was a descendant of the poet and adventurer Lord Byron (born 1788), via his daughter Ada Lovelace (born 1815), arguably the world's first computer programmer.
-Her daughter Anne Blunt (born 1837) was Noel's maternal grandmother.
+Lytton was born in 1900, the son of Neville Bulwer-Lytton, 3rd Earl of Lytton, and his wife, Judith Blunt-Lytton, 16th Baroness Wentworth, who later divorced.
+He was a descendant of the poet and adventurer Lord Byron (1788–1824), via his daughter Ada Lovelace (1815–1852), arguably the world's first computer programmer.
+Her daughter Anne Blunt (1837–1917) was Noel's maternal grandmother.
 He wrote a memoir of her husband, his grandfather, Wilfrid Scawen Blunt.
 He was also a great-grandson of the author and politician Edward Bulwer-Lytton.

-In 1925, Lytton and his sister Anne changed their surname to Lytton-Milbanke by deed poll, in honour of Noel's mother's succession to the Barony of Wentworth, which could pass to either of them.
-(They both later went back to Lytton and not Bulwer-Lytton.)
+In 1925, Lytton and his sister Anne changed their surname to Lytton-Milbanke by deed poll, in honour of Noel's mother's succession to the Wentworth barony, which could pass to either of them.
+They both later went back to Lytton (and not Bulwer-Lytton).

 Lytton was raised just east of the Sussex town of Crawley, in the mansion built by his maternal grandparents on the grounds of their renowned horse breeding establishment, the Crabbet Arabian Stud.
-He was educated at Downside School and at the Royal Military Academy Sandhurst and was commissioned in the Rifle Brigade.
+He was educated at Downside School and at the Royal Military College, Sandhurst, and was commissioned in the Rifle Brigade.
 He later taught economics there in the 1930s.

 Career

-In the time between the World Wars, he served "as an administrator and keeper of the peace in the area around Lake Rudolph in Kenya."
+In the time between the World Wars, he served "as an administrator and keeper of the peace in the area around Lake Rudolph in Kenya".

 When the British entered the Second World War, he was posted by the military to North Africa and Italy, but due to an automobile accident was invalided out to desk duty, which his son describes as extremely frustrating for someone who was used to being athletic and active.
 He served as administrator of the Patras District from 1944 to 1945.
 He was appointed an Officer of the Order of the British Empire for his service in 1945.

 As part of government administration, Lytton eventually went to Yugoslavia to work with Josip Broz Tito's Partisans.

 Later life

 He farmed and wrote books, including a biography about his maternal grandfather and a military autobiography The Desert and the Green.
-Due to his family's continued interest in the Arabian horse breed, he contributed from his private collection to the W.K.
-Kellogg Arabian Horse Library at Cal Poly Pomona.
+Due to his family's continued interest in the Arabian horse breed, he contributed from his private collection to the W. K. Kellogg Arabian Horse Library at Cal Poly Pomona.

 Marriage and children

-While in Yugoslavia, Lytton met Clarissa Palmer, a daughter of Brigadier General Cyril Eustace Palmer.
-Lytton and Clarissa were married on 30 November 1946 and had five children:
+While in Yugoslavia, Lytton met Clarissa Palmer, a daughter of brigadier general Cyril Eustace Palmer.
+They married on 30 November 1946 and had five children: